 Ever wonder why all of your neighbors plant marigolds?
 What do they know that you don’t?
 You might be surprised.
-If you don’t plant marigolds, you’re definitely missing out.
+If you don’t grow marigolds, you’re definitely missing out.
 Here are just a few reasons to sow this industrious annual in your garden.

 Did you know that some species of marigolds are edible?
-Plant marigold cultivars like Signet, Lemon Gem or Mexican marigold (also called Mexican tarragon and Texas tarragon), and you won’t just have a no-pest garden, you’ll have gorgeous, edible flowers that you can toss in salads, use to make vinaigrette, or pinch off and snack on.
+Plant marigold cultivars like Signet, Lemon Gem or Mexican marigold (also called Mexican tarragon and Texas tarragon) and you won’t just have a no-pest garden, you’ll have gorgeous, edible flowers that you can toss in salads, use to make vinaigrette, or pinch off and snack on.
 What better way to enjoy a firecracker garden aflame in reds, oranges and yellows than by snacking on the blooms as you stroll?

-That’s right: Plant marigolds because they’re beautiful.
+That’s right: Plant marigolds in your garden because they’re beautiful.
 Not just pretty, not just cute, but beautiful.
 I think a lot of people overlook how strikingly unique and lovely these prolific little dynamos are (probably because they’re also so affordable and abundant), and that’s a shame.
 With so many different bright, bold cultivars to choose from (many of which are hardy and easy to grow), it’s practically impossible to have a drab marigold garden.
-Paint your garden in deep crimsons, golds and creams for a spectacular display of marigold bravura.
+Paint your garden in deep crimsons, golds and creams for a spectacular display of Tagetes bravura.

 For more information about growing other pest-resistant plants, or for just more information about gardening in general, visit my Gardening Guides page for lots of other plant, soil and pest control resources.